How to Control Garden Gophers

 Rex Marsh, a vertebrate pest control specialist at University of California Davis, has lab-tested popular folk remedies for gophers including chewing gum and chocolate laxatives.
 He said the gophers in his lab simply developed a sweet tooth, rather than being scared away or killed by these foods.

-These methods might lead to fewer mounds and less visible gopher activity, but that doesn’t mean gophers aren’t still quietly eating roots and destroying the garden.
+These methods might lead to fewer mounds and less visible gopher activity, but that doesn’t mean gophers aren’t still quietly eating roots and destroying your garden.
 To reliably prevent gopher damage, it’s crucial to block access to plants, or trap and poison the critters.

 Steve Graham wrote this article for Networx.com.
 He is a handyman near Denver.